The Venn Diagram of Getting (Marketing) Shit Done

 Failure in Circle #2:

-Another place marketing – specifically content marketing – fails is in the first circle.
-It seems that the right and left brains often work against each other in this realm.
+Another place marketing – specifically content marketing – fails, is in the second circle.
+The right and left brains seem to work against each other in this realm.
 You may have the ideas and creativity but lack the technical expertise or the “planning gene” (or vice versa).
 This is where your partnership with an agency or creative team is crucial.
-You can have all the budget, buy-ins and approval, coupled with the creative, but if implementation is not properly planned for and the pieces are not in place to implement, measure and improve, you’ll leave.
-The best marketers can see all the elements and assess them honestly to not only gauge success, but plan for it.
+You can have all the budget, buy-ins and approval, coupled with the creative, but if implementation is not properly planned for and the pieces are not in place to implement, measure and improve, your project will die on the vine.
+The best marketers can see all the elements and assess them honestly to not only gauge success but plan for it.

 Are you missing an element?
 Two?
 Four?
 The benefit of a full service agency like de Novo is that we’ve got both sides of the brain covered.
-We not only bring the crazy ideas that work to the table, but we know how to plan, implement, track and ultimately keep improving them to help you reach your goals.
+We not only help you ideate and implement your work, but refine and refresh for the best results, and we help you reach your goals.